 It is only possible to continue changing the lives of hundreds of children and young people in need through a combination of Government funding and the generosity of our supporters and partners.

-Due to our fundraising efforts we were able to appoint a Specialist Family Worker as well as a Community Engagement Specialist which allowed us to expand our services from providing housing and support for those in crisis to targeted support of the local community.
-This means a more holistic early intervention approach to youth homelessness by reaching out to at-risk families and vulnerable young people as well as helping those young people who exit the state care system at 18.
+The additional funds raised allowed us to appoint a Specialist Family Worker, a Community Engagement Specialist and an Education Worker to expand our services from providing housing and support for those in crisis to targeted support for our young people.
+This means a more holistic, early intervention approach to youth homelessness by reaching out to at-risk families and vulnerable young people as well as helping those young people who exit the state care system at 18.

-Our programmes include: The Family Interventions Program, The Community Engagement Program, The Youth Housing Program and The Out of Home Care Program which all seek to meet the growing needs of the Northern Beaches Community.
+Our programmes include: The Family Interventions Program, The Community Engagement Program, The Youth Housing Program and The Out of Home Care Program which all seek to meet the growing needs of the Northern Beaches and Inner West communities.

-Our successful model of care identified outcomes for 12 – 17 year olds age group that are significantly above the state average in areas of educational achievement, transition to independence, secure housing, increase in family contact as well as an increase in mental wellbeing.
+Our successful model of care produced outcomes for 12 – 17 year olds age group that are significantly above the state average in areas of educational achievement, transition to independence, secure housing, increase in family contact as well as an increase in mental well-being.

 Where does the money go to?